 How to buy the best cycling sunglasses

 When cycling, whether it’s on the road or halfway up a mountain, we’d do well to remember the advice of The Libertines and not look back – or forward, for that matter – into the sun.
-But it's more complex than that
+But it's more complex than that.

 Clear lenses, while not much cop in bright sunlight, are obviously better if you’re more of a night rider, as they’ll keep all that grit and other miscellaneous flying nastiness out of your eyes without rendering you legally blind.

-After that, you have good old grey, a classic option if you’d rather your special kit didn’t look too much like special kit, or you just don’t need your world to be that much higher definition while cycling.
+After that, you have good old grey, a classic option if you’d rather your special kit didn’t look too much like a special kit, or you don’t need your world to be that much higher definition while cycling.

 What colour lens is best for cycling

-According to Zeiss (opens in new tab), "Amber and rose lens tints increase visual acuity" and the Australian Cycling Forum states that "Orange and yellow lenses are ... well known for improving depth perception in low light conditions."
+According to Zeiss (opens in new tab), "Amber and rose lens tints increase visual acuity", and the Australian Cycling Forum states that "Orange and yellow lenses are ... well known for improving depth perception in low light conditions."